Loydenderslash11/L2_Rocket/JOURNAL.md

 ![image](https://github.com/user-attachments/assets/47071df9-54a9-491b-88f8-8a9f795034e0)
 ![image](https://github.com/user-attachments/assets/c91919da-51e4-4c80-b58b-ae7696757fb9)

-I will be 3d printing  the front half of the body full-size in PETG to test panel fit and curvature. (when the components arrive) Print settings:
+I will be 3d printing  the front half of the body full size in PETG to test panel fit and curvature. (when the components arrive) Print settings:

 * Nozzle Temp: 230°C
 * Bed Temp: 80°C